DimitriosTsoukalas/Project-B-The-Quest-v.0.1./README.md

 dialogue system, combat system, shopping system, inventory system, scene management, camera management and more.

 Ending notes:
 Feel free to ask for the files of the game.
 I would be more than happy to share.
 Due to the volume of those, I was unable to simply upload them in GitHub.
+Also, apologies if the quality of the video is poor, that is mostly because of my machine but I do hope you will appreiate the effort :D.

 Thank you for your time!
 I really hope you enjoy!